sxie22/GASP-python/docs/usage.md

         -
 ~~~~

-The **job_specs** keyword specifies the details of the cluster (SLURM/PBS) job that runs each organism calculation (VASP/LAMMPS). **NumCalcsAtOnce** worker jobs, each with the job specifications mentioned here will run in parallel.
+The **JobSpecs** keyword specifies the details of the cluster (SLURM/PBS) job that runs each organism calculation (VASP/LAMMPS). **NumCalcsAtOnce** worker jobs, each with the job specifications mentioned here will run in parallel.

    * **cores**